These days, we know Facebook as a powerful social channel to connect brands to their clients.

 While many searches tend to be friends-related, there are other categories that are clear winners.

-As of January 2018, entertainment, people, and sports ruled the search bar.
+As of June 2019, entertainment, food & drink, holidays & events, people & culture, and sports ruled the search bar.

 What does this tell us?
-That trending news, people, and events will receive a vast majority of searches.
+It tells us that trending news, people, and events will receive a vast majority of searches.
 You can’t rely on brand searches when it comes to Facebook; instead, you need a clear content plan that incorporates current events as they relate to your business.

-One thing that has changed, however, is the Facebook algorithm and its effect on businesses.
+One thing that is constantly changing, however, is the Facebook algorithm and its effect on businesses.

 Search, however, is a different story.